cngu/vue-typer/README.md

   Emitted when VueTyper has finished typing all words in [`text`](#text), [`repeat`](#repeat)`+1` times.

-- **Note**: If [`eraseOnComplete`](#eraseoncomplete) is enabled, the final string must be erased before this event is emitted.
+- **Note**: If [`eraseOnComplete`](#eraseoncomplete) is enabled, the final typed string must also be erased before this event is emitted.

 ## Styles
 To keep the separation of concern between component code and styles, VueTyper can be fully styled through CSS (as opposed to props).

-The following is a selector structure to override the style of each component of VueTyper.
+The following is a skeleton selector structure to override the style of each component of VueTyper.

 - **Usage**:
   ```css